 15. Jerusalem Pharmaceuticals - JPH (Industry)

 At the end of every year, the companies that are included in Al Quds Index are assessed since the sample is modified in accordance with the trading statistics of that year.
-The following criteria are adopted:
+The PEX criteria in this regard depends on a number of factors such as market capitalization, number of trading days, average of share turnover, and other trading activity factors.

 Special Data Dissemination Standard (SDDS)